sashacrljenica/SpringBootPrimer/README.md

 # SpringBootPrimer
-SpringBoot Aplication with REST Web, service written in Java.
+SpringBoot Aplication with REST Web service, written in Java.